Hindu Love Gods (band)

-Hindu Love Gods was an American rock band that was, in essence, an occasional side project of members of R.E.M., with (at various times) Warren Zevon and Bryan Cook.
+Hindu Love Gods was an American rock band that was, in essence, an occasional side project of members of R.E.M., that at times also included Warren Zevon and Bryan Cook.

 History

 The band debuted with three scattered gigs (all in Athens, Georgia) in 1984.
 The group played mostly cover tunes, though a few unreleased originals also made it into the mix.
 The first gig took place on February 15, 1984, and featured Bryan Cook (vocals and organ, a member of Athens bands Is/Ought Gap, Club Gaga, Thumb Attack, Oh-OK and Time Toy), and R.E.M. members Bill Berry (drums), Peter Buck (guitar) and Mike Mills (bass).
 The follow-up gig took place on February 29, two weeks later; added to the line-up was R.E.M. lead singer Michael Stipe on vocals, and Warren Zevon on vocals, keyboards, and guitar.
 Zevon had known the R.E.M. members "for years" through a mutual acquaintance dating back to Peter Buck's university years.
 Zevon performed his hit "Werewolves of London", as well as several other songs that were, at that point, unrecorded (including "Boom Boom Mancini" and "Trouble Waiting to Happen").
 The final 1984 gig took place on June, and featured the Cook/Berry/Buck/Mills line-up.

 The group entered the studio as a quintet on February 28 (the day before their second gig), with the line-up of Berry/Buck/Cook/Mills/Zevon.
 They recorded two songs for release as a single, which were eventually released in 1986.
 The A-Side, "Gonna Have a Good Time Tonight", was a cover of an Easybeats tune; the B-side, "Narrator," was a Bill Berry composition that R.E.M. had played live, but never recorded.
 (The song's composition was credited to Berry/Buck/Mills/Stipe.)
 Cook was the lead vocalist on both tracks.

 After a period of inactivity, Hindu Love Gods played one 1986 gig in Athens as a benefit for the family of the recently deceased musician D. Boon of San Pedro band Minutemen who had once toured with R.E.M.
 The personnel for this performance was Berry, Buck, Cook, Mills and Stipe.